7 Spiritual Books About Angels

 5. Shadow Angel

 Then she finds out that her grandmother has been cursed, and if she doesn’t attend the Shadow Academy, her grandmother will die.
 So she’s got this impossible choice, and she meets many other teenagers involved in this world.
-One very young man, the son of the dean at the Academy, has lots of sexy tension between these two.
+One very young man, the dean’s son at the Academy, has lots of sexy tension between these two.
 So you have a brave heroine who finds herself in a situation where she has no idea what’s going on but is willing to do what it takes.

 Shadow Angel